stackbit-projects/super-zucchini-00024/src/pages/index.md

       *   dolor sit amet

-      ### What is this ?
+      #### What is this ?

-      HappyMailer is a tool that allows you to send letters without needing to look around for stamps, envelopes and *oh-so-precious* printer ink.
+      HappyMailer is a tool that allows you to simply send letters within Canada.
+You can now mail people without needing to look around for stamps, envelopes and *oh-so-precious* printer ink.
 We take care of all that for you.

+      #### How does that work ?

+      Just upload PDFs of your choice, and write the address of your recipient.
+      We will print your document, put it in a letter and send it either the same day, or the next day if not possible.
     actions:
       - label: lorem-ipsum
         url: '#'